BNolet/RLC/README.md

 -messages appear from bottom and scroll up

+-NEW channels ! (thanks to Thybag)

 Known issues

 -chat history (scrolling to load more messages) has been disabled due to issues with the triggering of the load unintentionaly leading to lag if too many posts are loaded.

-screenshot, latest version:
+screenshot, pre-channel version:

 http://imgur.com/bJCiVwq

-For best results use with Reddit Enhancement Suit in Night Mode (used in screenshot)

 come hang out in https://www.reddit.com/live/wpytzw1guzg2 to help out